PUBLICATIONS UPDATES

-contributors copy and be invited to read at a release party at SPC.
+and be invited to read at the release event at SPC.

 The illustration shows the premiere issue of New Rivers, edited by Lara Gularte, illustration by Mule Creek workshop member Nathaniel Blalock.